Case Study • Research in Progress

 3

-Gartlan intermarriage spans two generations—James Sr. married Ann Gartlan (1858), and their son James Jr. married Kate Gartlan (1909)
+Gartlan intermarriage documented — James Sr. married Ann Gartlan (1858), and their son James Jr. married Kate Gartlan (1909), showing enduring parish connections

 4

-Geographic clustering in Griffith's Valuation places multiple Hamill families in adjacent Donaghmoyne townlands
+Geographic clustering confirmed — Griffith's Valuation places multiple Hamill families in adjacent Donaghmoyne townlands

 5